Asian forest tortoise

-The Asian forest tortoise (Manouria emys), also known commonly as the Mountain tortoise, is a species of tortoise in the family Testudinidae.
+The asian forest tortoise (Manouria emys) is a species of tortoise in the family Testudinidae.
 The species is endemic to Southeast Asia.
 It is believed to be among the most primitive of living tortoises, based on molecular and morphological studies.

 Taxonomy

-There are two recognized subspecies: M. e. emys occurring in southern Thailand, Malaysia, Sumatra, Borneo; and M. e. phayrei, occurring from northwestern Thailand to northeastern India.
+There are two recognized subspecies: M. e. emys, which is native to southern Thailand, Malaysia, Sumatra, Borneo; and M. e. phayrei, which is found from northwestern Thailand to northeastern India.
 The latter was named after Sir Arthur Purves Phayre (1812–1885), British Army officer in India who became Commissioner of British Burma.

 Based on a variety of phylogenetic characteristics, the genus Manouria is regarded as comparatively primitive and basal to other Testudinidae.

+Common names

+This species is known through several common names, which include the Asian forest tortoise, Mountain tortoise, Burmese mountain tortoise, and Asian brown tortoise.
+Other common names that are not as well-known include the brown tortoise, Asian mountain tortoise, Asian wood tortoise, Burmese brown mountain tortoise, and Asian giant tortoise, among others.